-There are two main ways to accomplish this: Registered Retirement Income Funds (RRIFs) and Annuities.
+The main way to accomplish this is through Registered Retirement Income Funds (RRIFs).

-Both Registered Retirement Income Funds (RRIFs) and Annuities are the "back end" of an RRSP.
-They all involve the withdrawal, over time, of the money invested into your RRSP.
-Each option has a number of different characteristics concerning investor control, withdrawal period, withdrawal amount, transfer of assets, tax concerns, and more.
+Registered Retirement Income Funds (RRIFs) are the "back end" of an RRSP.
+It involves the withdrawal, over time, of the money invested into your RRSP.
+A Registered Retirement Income Fund (RRIF) has a number of different characteristics concerning investor control, withdrawal period, withdrawal amount, transfer of assets, tax concerns, and more.

 What is most important to you?